Giant garter snake: Reproduction

 Starting in March to mid May, male giant garter snakes emerge from hibernation search for a female to mate with.
 Because giant garter snakes hibernation dens are typically more spread out compared to other garter snakes, male snakes must expend more energy to find a potential mate.
 There is a difference observed between male and female reproductive strategies.
 Males were observed to have a decreased body condition during early spring, as a result of allocating energy towards mate searching and reproductive opportunities, forgoing growth and feeding.
 Alternatively, females were seen to have an increase in body condition around the same time, which is thought to support embryo development.
 Gravid female snakes have also been observed to be basking more frequently compared to males and non-gravid females, as it is thought the warmth facilitates the growth of the embryos.
 Giant garter snakes are ovoviviparous, meaning they carry eggs internally but give live birth.
 Following the spring mating season, birthing occurs from mid July to early October with average litter size of 17 young.
 Larger female snakes tend to produce more offspring compared to smaller females, rather than producing fewer but larger young.
 The size of the young is also heavily linked to availability of resources in any given year.

 Conservation biology

 Destruction of wetland and habitat has been so widespread that this species is listed as endangered by the state and federal governments.
 The giant garter snake populations of the San Joaquin Valley are now tiny disconnected remnants.
 It has been extirpated from 98% of the former San Joaquin habitat.
 The giant garter snake has fared better in the Sacramento Valley because rice cultivation and the associated canals have provided habitat.
 When rice land is fallowed, populations seem to then move away from adjacent ditches.
+Attempts are underway to restore artificial wetlands to provide quality habitat for the giant garter snake, but it is too early to know if these efforts will significantly aid the recovery of this threatened species.

 In addition to habitat loss and fragmentation, introduced predators such as the American bullfrog and the northern water snake may also be suppressing recovery.
-Attempts are underway to restore artificial wetlands to provide quality habitat for the giant garter snake, but it is too early to know if these efforts will significantly aid the recovery of this threatened species.
+Adult bullfrogs predate giant garter snake young.
+Adult giant garter snakes will commonly eat bullfrog juveniles and tadpoles, which may put them at increased risk for parasite contraction.
+Adult garter snakes attempting to consume invasive bullhead may be killed by the fish's sharp spines.
+Additionally, giant garter snakes have been found to have increased levels of heavy metals such as mercury in their bloodstream as a result of preying upon mercury rich fish.
+However, further research is needed to determine if there are any detrimental effects of this on the snakes themselves.